 Here’s a sneak peek at how it looks:

-How We Use It: The Retirement Planner is another tool that we use on a regular basis.
+How We Use It: The Retirement Planner is another tool we use on a regular basis.
 It’s a great “big picture” tool that is perfect for comparing your current level of savings with your stated goals.
 As I mentioned, you can also use this to ensure your savings is on track for other big expenses, as well.

 Personal Capital Wealth Management

-So, how does Personal Capital make money?
+With all of these great free tools, how does Personal Capital actually make money?